graphdeco-inria/hierarchical-3d-gaussians/README.md

   Path to rectified input images to be viewed in the top view.
   #### --device
   Index of CUDA device to use for rasterization if multiple are available, ```0``` by default.
-  #### --no_interop
+  #### --budget
-  Disables CUDA/GL interop forcibly.
-Use on systems that may not behave according to spec (e.g., WSL2 with MESA GL 4.5 software rendering).
+  Amount of VRAM memory that may be used for the hierarchical 3DGS scene representation.
 </details>
 <br>